 This page is designed to answer the following questions:

 Promoting dignity in your day-to-day practice means working in a person-centred way and treating everyone as an individual with unique needs, wishes and preferences.
-It also means respecting the views, beliefs and decisions of the individuals that you work with, promoting their rights and being compassionate, empathetic and non-judgmental.
+It also means respecting the views, beliefs and decisions of the individuals you work with, promoting their rights and being compassionate, empathetic and non-judgmental.

 More specifically, you could demonstrate how you promote the dignity of the individuals that you care for by:

-- collaborating with them to work in a way that best suits their needs
+- collaborating with individuals to work in a way that best suits their needs

-- always asking for consent prior to beginning an activity or action
+- always asking for consent before beginning an activity or action

-- listening to them and taking what they say seriously
+- listening to individuals with genuine interest and taking what they say seriously

 - ensuring that individuals with restricted mobility are comfortable

-- encouraging them to make their own choices e.g. what to wear, what to eat etc.
+- encouraging individuals to make their own choices (e.g. what to wear, what to eat etc.)

 - respecting each individual’s personal space and possessions

-- respecting their culture, values. traditions and beliefs
+- respecting each individual’s culture, values. traditions and beliefs

 - respecting each individual’s right to privacy